dshcherb/dshcherb.github.com/_posts/2019-02-02-interpreting-pcie-device-to-cpu-locality-information.md

 ## Vendor Documentation Example

 Vendor documentation typically contains block diagrams of target systems.
-The block diagram below represents important information about affinity of certain devices to CPUs for a particular server model (vendor name omitted on purpose):
+The <a href="{{site.baseurl}}/drawings/3-rc-2u-server-block-diagram.png">block diagram<a/> below represents important information about affinity of certain devices to CPUs for a particular server model (vendor name is omitted on purpose):

 <img src="{{site.baseurl}}/drawings/3-rc-2u-server-block-diagram.png">